robusta-dev/robusta/docs/index.rst

 How it works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Robusta automates everything that happens **after** you deploy your application.

-It is somewhat like Zapier/IFTTT for devops, with an emphasis on prebuilt automations and not just "build your own".
+The core of Robusta is an automations engine, somewhat like Zapier/IFTTT for DevOps.

-For example, the following automation sends logs to Slack when an alert fires for crashing pods:
+For example, you can enrich an alert with pod logs (``kubectl logs``) and forward it to Slack:

 .. code-block:: yaml